orestbida/cookieconsent/docs/reference/api-reference.md

 - **Examples**
     ```javascript
-    CookieConsent.acceptService('all', 'analytics');   // accept all services (in the 'analytics' category)
+    CookieConsent.setAcceptedServices('all', 'analytics');   // accept all services (in the 'analytics' category)
-    CookieConsent.acceptService([], 'analytics');      // reject all services
+    CookieConsent.setAcceptedServices([], 'analytics');      // reject all services

-    CookieConsent.acceptService('service1', 'analytics');     // accept only this specific service (reject all the others)
+    CookieConsent.setAcceptedServices('service1', 'analytics');     // accept only this specific service (reject all the others)
-    CookieConsent.acceptService(['service1', 'service2'], 'analytics');   // accept only these 2 services (reject all the others)
+    CookieConsent.setAcceptedServices(['service1', 'service2'], 'analytics');   // accept only these 2 services (reject all the others)
     ```

 ## acceptedService